 They are most commonly found in chewing gum, diet soda and other processed foods with “low sugar” or “sugar free” labels.
 Cut down on these foods and observe whether your bloating reduces.

-- Eat Small Meals and Consume Them Slowly
+III.
+Eat Small Meals and Consume Them Slowly

 People with busy lifestyles or a hectic schedule may eat irregular meals or skip meals altogether.